Modesty and Humility in the Kali Yuga

 The work of humility is to stop defending a position.

-The work of humility is to welcome unfair attacks as gifts of mercy that bring our tensions and limitations, and also our courage and wisdom, into view.
+The work of humility is to welcome failure and unfair attacks as gifts of mercy that bring our tensions and limitations, and also our courage and wisdom, into view.

 The work of humility is to stop seeking praise and avoiding criticism and blame.

 The work of humility is to live with the awareness of being an infinitesimal production of the immeasurable divine, having total equality of value with all else.

 Humble as dirt.
 Humble as grass.
 Humble as stone.

 In terms of our spiritual life, modesty relates to invisibility.